 In the event of an emergency, control will be taken by the Chief Warden.
-He/she will be located in the site emergency command centre, which is located at the main site entrance gate house (Figure 6-1) or the emergency evacuation point, if the gate house is affected by the emergency.
+He/she will be located in the Emergency Command Centre, (or Fire Control Centre) which is located at the main site entrance gate house (Figure 6-1) or the emergency evacuation point, if the gate house is affected by the emergency.

-Figure 6-1 Fire Control Centre location
+Figure 6-1 Emergency Command Centre location